Miko Virtanen

-Miko Aarne Virtanen (born 29 January 1999) is a Finnish professional footballer who plays as a midfielder for Cove Rangers.
-He has previously played for Aberdeen, Arbroath and Hamilton Academical.
+Miko Aarne Virtanen (born 29 January 1999) is a Finnish professional footballer who plays as a midfielder for Elgin City.
+He has previously played for Aberdeen, Arbroath, Hamilton Academical, Cove Rangers and Alloa Athletic.

 Club career

 Youth career

-Virtanen and his family moved to England when he was 13 years old after impressing Everton during an international youth tournament.
+Virtanen started playing football in Tampere, Finland for local team TPV.
+He and his family moved to England when he was 13 years old after impressing Everton during an international youth tournament.

 Aberdeen

 On 2 November 2017, it was announced that Virtanen had joined Aberdeen until the end of the season after a successful trial with the club.
 He said upon signing that he hoped joining Aberdeen would help him secure his place in the Finland squad at the following year's Euro Under-19 finals.

 Arbroath loans

 On 29 August 2019, Virtanen moved to Arbroath on a season long loan.
 He made his debut on 28 September 2019, in a 2–1 away defeat against Dundee United in the Scottish Championship.
 He was again loaned to Arbroath in September 2020, until recalled by Aberdeen in January.